diidduong/aws-crc/README.md

 4. Under <b>Viewer</b>
 - Viewer protocol policy: select <em>HTTPS only</em>

-Leave the rest Default, hit `Create distribution`
+Leave the rest Default, hit `Create distribution`.
+Your CloudFront distribution should be created!
+Open it and you will see a generated <em>Distribution domain name</em> which is your <em>CloudFront URL</em>.
+But you will get 403 Forbidden error if you access the url because it is a secure protocol (HTTPS) that requires an SSL certificate.